-Nabi Musa meaning “The Prophet Moses” is the name of a site in the Judaean Desert believed to be the tomb of Moses (according to Muslims).
-Also, it is the name of a seven-day long religious festival that was celebrated annually by Palestinian Muslims; beginning on the Friday before Good Friday in the Orthodox calendar used by the Greek Orthodox Church.
-Considered in the political context of 1920 as “the most important Muslim pilgrimage in Palestine”; the festival centered on a collective pilgrimage from Jerusalem to what was understood to be the Tomb of Moses, near Jericho.
+Nabi Musa, meaning “The Prophet Moses,” is the name of a site in the Judaean Desert believed to be the tomb of Moses (according to Muslims).
+Also, it is the name of a seven-day-long religious festival celebrated annually by Palestinian Muslims, beginning on the Friday before Good Friday in the Orthodox calendar used by the Greek Orthodox Church.
+Considered in the political context of 1920 as “the most important Muslim pilgrimage in Palestine,” the festival centered on a collective pilgrimage from Jerusalem to what was understood to be the Tomb of Moses near Jericho.
 A great building with multiple domes marks the mausoleum of Moses.

 Nabi Musa “Tomb of Moses” tradition